Combat uniform: MultiCam

 Since 2010 the British armed forces began phasing out DPM in favour of Multi-Terrain Pattern (MTP).
 This pattern is based on the technology developed by Crye called MultiCam, which was rejected by the US Army in favour of the controversial ACU, but kept elements of the DPM pattern to create a more British Army look.
 MTP was brought in as a response to the Green Zone in Helmand, Afghanistan, where troops could move between typical desert conditions like those found in Iraq to lush green countryside during a routine patrol.
 The initial run of MTP was produced in CS95 cut and material, but the second run was produced in the new Personal Clothing System (PCS), closer to that used in the American ACU.

 United States

 The United States Armed Forces have adopted a variety of combat uniforms throughout their history, including the plain olive green OG-107.
 In the 1980s the OG-107 was replaced with the camouflaged Battle Dress Uniform (BDU).
 During that decade the Desert Battle Dress Uniform (DBDU) was introduced and remained until it was replaced in the 1990s by the Desert Camouflage Uniform (DCU).

-Pixelated camouflage uniforms were introduced in the 2000s, including Airman Battle Uniform, Army Combat Uniform, Marine Corps Combat Utility Uniform and the Navy Working Uniform.
+Pixelated camouflage uniforms were introduced in the 2000s, including Airman Battle Uniform (ABU), Army Combat Uniform, Marine Corps Combat Utility Uniform and the Navy Working Uniform.
 These replaced the BDU and the DCU.

+The Operational Camouflage Pattern (OCP) uniforms were adopted in 2015 and replaced the Army's UCP uniforms.
+The OCP uniform also replaced the ABU.